fxbrandon/CryptoModelerWebsite/legal.md

 Should you wish to raise a concern about our use of your information (and without prejudice to any other rights you may have), you have the right to do so with your local supervisory authority, although we hope that we can assist with any queries or concerns you may have about our use of your personal data.

-Crypto Modeler may have collected, used, and shared, for business purposes, personal information about you as described in this Privacy Policy.
-Each category of data may be used by Crypto Modeler or shared with third parties also as described in this Privacy Policy.
-Residents of California have the right to request access to and deletion of the information Crypto Modeler holds about them.
-Such requests may be submitted by email to legal@Crypto Modeler.com or by mail to Crypto Modeler OpCo LLC.
-Crypto Modeler will not sell your personal information without your consent.
-Crypto Modeler will not discriminate against you for exercising your rights under CCPA.
+CryptoModeler may have collected, used, and shared, for business purposes, personal information about you as described in this Privacy Policy.
+Each category of data may be used by CryptoModeler or shared with third parties also as described in this Privacy Policy.
+Residents of California have the right to request access to and deletion of the information CryptoModeler holds about them.
+Such requests may be submitted by email to info@cryptomodeler.app.
+CryptoModeler will not sell your personal information without your consent.
+CryptoModeler will not discriminate against you for exercising your rights under CCPA.
 Specifically, we will not:

 * Deny access to our Services;
 * Charge a different rate for the use of our Services; or